 Your next quintessential Canadian Rockies photo opportunity is Peyto Lake, a few minutes further north.
 Take the easy 10-minute stroll along a paved trail to the viewpoint.
 It’s the highest elevation on the Parkway and offers spectacular views of the glacial valley and gorgeous lake below.

 The Crossing resort at Saskatchewan River Crossing is just north of Mistaya Canyon at the junction of Hwy 93 and Hwy 11 – about the halfway point between Banff and Jasper.
 Stop in at the General Store for provisions or have lunch in the roomy restaurant.
-Gas up at the service station, the last before you get to Jasper.
+Fill up at the service station, the last before you get to Jasper.

 Continue north to cross the boundary between Banff and Jasper national parks.
 Now you’re into the Columbia Icefield.
 Plan to stop at the Glacier Discovery Centre and board an Ice Explorer that will take you up onto the Athabasca Glacier, where you can walk on ice up to 360 m (1,180 ft) thick.
 For stunning aerial views of glittering glaciers and rugged mountain peaks, take the five-minute shuttle from the Discovery Centre to the Glacier Skywalk, a glass-floored observation platform suspended 280 m (919 ft) over the glacier-formed Sunwapta Valley.

 Turn off at the side road to Sunwapta Falls and pull in at the picturesque Sunwapta Falls Rocky Mountain Lodge (halfway between the Columbia Icefield and the town of Jasper).
 Grab a snack from the deli and take a five minute stroll to the first of two waterfalls.
 The lower falls are just another 10 minutes away and well worth the journey.